This post may include affiliate links. Please see our complete disclosure here.

 The term “quick” bread is used to describe such things as banana bread, zucchini bread and loaves like this Irish Soda Bread.
 It means they are raised with baking powder or baking soda and do not need yeast – and get into the oven (and into our mouths) quite quickly.
 You can read our sister-site’s entry on the definition in the Bakepedia Encyclopedia for more info.

 Irish soda bread is very hearty.
 Many traditional recipes use flour, buttermilk, baking soda and salt – and often nothing else.
 No eggs, no raisins, not even added fat!
-Obviously that kind of loaf is very rustic, and that approach has its place, but I prefer a loaf that retains some density while offering some richness from butter.
+Obviously that kind of loaf is very rustic, and that approach has its place, but I prefer a somewhat dense loaf.
 Egg really helps the texture when gluten-free flours are used.
 Actually, these kinds of soda breads with raisins and sugar added are referred to as Spotted Dog in Ireland.
 Spotted Dick is a steamed pudding that features raisins (the “spots”) and this bread probably got its name due to the popularity of that dessert.
 Darina Allen, my go-to for anything involving Irish food, recalls memories of eating it as a child, warm and slathered with rich butter.
 My apologies to purists for my titling.

 Buttermilk is used in the traditional recipe and we make our own soured milk by combining lactose-free whole milk and lemon juice.